We are featured in a Sacramento Bee article: Tiny homes yield bigger problem: Where to put them?

 Q: What’s included in the lot fee?

-A: The lot fee includes electric, water, sewer, laundromat, landscaping, trash pickup.
+A: The lot fee includes water, sewer, landscaping, trash pickup.
+Electric is billed separately.

 Q: Do tiny houses have to be on wheels at the park?